What is the two year home residency requirement, 212(e)?

 How can this requirement be waived?

 Getting a waiver takes 6-12 months.
 The first step is to complete and file a DS-3035.
-The form must be completed online, printed, and mailed to the Department of State, with a $120 processing fee.
+The form must be completed online, printed, and mailed to the Department of State, with a processing fee ($120 as of April 2022).
 Then, there are several categories for applying for a waiver:

 - No Objection Statement: This begins with an official statement from the your government (usually an embassy located in the U.S.) to the U.S. Department of State Waiver Review Division that they do not object to you remaining in the U.S. The Waiver Review Division will then make a recommendation and sent it to the Department of Homeland Security, who will make the final decision.
 Generally, the No Objection Statement is used for people subject to 212(e) due to home government funding or the skills list.
 It does not apply to people here for graduate medical training sponsored by ECFMG and is almost never successful if U.S. government funding is involved.